daneshlachman/Cloud-security-scanner/README.md

 # Cloud Security Scanner
-This project is the scanner component of the host intrusion detection system (HIDS) built for the Cloud security project on the Amsterdam University of Applied Sciences.
+This project is the scanner component of the host intrusion detection system (HIDS) built for the Cloud security project at the Amsterdam University of Applied Sciences.